• Skip to primary navigation

 The Virginia Beer Company‘s lively brewery and beer garden focuses on a small, high-quality, boundary-pushing lineup of craft beers that are unique in the region.
 They also work with a respectable array of local food trucks who pull up according to a rotating seasonal food truck schedule here-shown on their website.
 If you’re in it for the beer, go here!

 Here, you can expect them to serve everything from authentic Jamaican Food and Mellow Mushroom Pizza to tacos and local BBQ.
-If it pairs well with beer, they’re likely to have it on site, eventually.
+If it pairs well with beer, they’re likely to have it on-site, eventually.

 There are even a few creative takes.
-On Sundays, for example, The Bumbling Bee food truck comes and serves fast casual vegan comfort food.
+On Sundays, for example, The Bumbling Bee food truck comes and serves fast-casual vegan comfort food.
 (Think: cauliflower buffalo wings, vegan Coney Island chili cheese dogs, and the like.)

-Come and dig in to some casual pub food, and fill up a growler on your way out.
+Come and dig into some casual pub food, and fill up a growler on your way out.
 For beer lovers, a visit here when in Williamsburg is a must.
-(The Brewery is located only about a mile from colonial Williamsburg, so you don’t even have to go that far.)
+(The Brewery is located only about a mile from Colonial Williamsburg, so you don’t even have to go that far.)
 When the weather is nice, it’s a great casual spot for brewing enthusiasts.

 ~ Honorable Mention ~